selectiveintellect/vic/gettingstarted.md

 - there is a Main block that is required
-- there is a Simulator block that is optional but you can use it to simulate the generated PIC assembly code in a supported simulator like `gpsim`
+- there is a Simulator block that is optional but you can use it to simulate the generated PIC&reg; assembly code in a supported simulator like `gpsim`
 - code generation properties can be manipulated by pragmas
-- the PIC MCU selected can be defined by a single line header
+- the PIC&reg; MCU selected can be defined by a single line header
 - blocks are defined using braces `{}`
 - statements end with a semi-colon `;`
 - indentation is personal choice and not a forced choice like that of Python